 - 1. The reporting entity - 2.
-Reporting entity's structure, operations and supply chains - Risks of modern slavery practices in the operations and supply chains of the reporting entity and entities it owns or controls - 4.
+Reporting entity's structure, operations and supply chains - 3.
+Risks of modern slavery practices in the operations and supply chains of the reporting entity and entities it owns or controls - 4.
 Actions taken by the reporting entity and any entities it owns or controls to assess and address these risks, including due diligence and remediation processes - 5.
 How the reporting entity assesses the effectiveness of these actions - 6.
-The process of consultation with any entities the reporting entity owns or controls (a joint statements must also describe consultation with the entity giving the statement), and - 7.
-Any other relevant information
+The process of consultation with any entities the reporting entity owns or controls (a joint statement must also describe consultation with the entity giving the statement), and - 7.
+Any other relevant information a.
+Mandatory criterion 1 The reporting entity b.